IsmetOzzer/timeSeries/2_Predicting_the_future.md

 ## Stationary processes

-Stationary processes have distributional inveriance (stability) over time.
+Stationary processes have distributional invariance (stability) over time.
 For observed time series, fluctuations appear random and these random fluctuations behave similarly from one time period to the next.
 For example, stocks or returns from interests have different behavior